bterone/book-notes/Domain-Driven-Design.md

 Modules tell a story of the system and contain a choesive set of concepts.
 This often yields low coupling between Modules, but if it doesn't, look for a way to change the model to disentangle the concepts, or search for an overlooked concept that mightb e the basis of a Module that would bring the elements together in a meaningful way.
 Seek low coupling in the sense of concepts that can be understood and reasoned about independently of each other.
 Refine the model until partitions according to high-level domain concepts and the corresponding code is decoupled as well.

+## Agile Modules

+Modules need to coevolve with the model.
+Early mistakes leads to high coupling and difficult refactors.

+## Pitfalls of Infrastructure Driven Packaging

+Many frameworks come with their own methods of bundling packages, such as the enforcement of Layered Architecture.
+However, knowing to resist them is just as important if it will skew the meaning of the package.
+E.g: Each object broken into four tiers (Interface, persistence layer that handles mapping, application specific functionality layer, etc.).
+Some languages require importing all these modules separately, leading writers to believe they are separate when they are co-dependant.
+Finding the data and behavior that defined one class takes a lot of mental effort.

+## Sticking With Model Driven Design When Mixing Paradigms

+When mixing non-object elements (E.g. Model Paradigms) into a predominatly object-oriented system;

+1. Don't fight the implementation paradigm; There's always another way to think about a domain.
+Find model concepts that fit the paradigm.
+2. Lean on the ubiquitous language; Even when there is no rigorous connection between tools, very consistent use of langauge can keep parts of the design from diverging.
+3. Don't get hung up on UML; Sometimes the fixation of a tool, like UML diagramming, leads people to distort the model to fit what can easily be drawn.
+4. Be skeptical; Is the tool really pulling its weight?
+Just because you have some rules, that doesn't necessarily mean you need the overhead of a rules engine.
+Rules can be expressed as objects. perhaps a little less neatly; multiple paradigms complicate matters enourmously.

+Before mixing a new paradigm, the dominant paradigm must be exhausted.

+# Life Cycle of a Domain Object

+## Aggregates

+Aggregates are a collection of entites.
+There is one root entity that is called from the outside appilcation and acts as an interface, a global identity.
+E.g. Car entity has wheel and tire entities.
+Car is the root entity and anything outside the aggregate boundry can't access the inside entities.
+This acts as a way to define boundries.

+## Factories